 Ensure that the added repository is included in a code host configuration on Sourcegraph.

 Enable the repository on the site admin repositories page.

-If this repository exists on a code host that Sourcegraph directly integrates with, then use that code host’s configuration (as described in the external service documentation).
-After updating the external service configuration, if you used the correct repository path, Sourcegraph will detect and reuse the existing clone.
+If this repository exists on a code host that Sourcegraph directly integrates with, then use that code host’s configuration (as described in the code host documentation).
+After updating the code host configuration, if you used the correct repository path, Sourcegraph will detect and reuse the existing clone.
 (For example, if you’re working with a repository on GitHub.com, ensure that the repository path name you used is of the form